Muralikrishna009/picbasic-accuracy/README.md

 2. Save the converted code in the appropriate folder (`Order Entry/` or `Hangman game/`)
 3. Update the `evaluation_helper.py` script to include the new model
 4. Follow the standard evaluation process

-## Contributing

-To contribute additional evaluations:

-1. Follow the evaluation process outlined above
-2. Ensure your evaluations maintain consistent scoring standards
-3. Submit your evaluations as pull requests

 ## License